vygr/ChrysaLisp/docs/TASKS.md

 In either case, a VP node can execute a number of VP tasks, and it does this via a priority based co-op task scheduling policy.

+## Kernel task

+The Kernel task is the highest priority task running on a VP node.
+It's initially given the command line arguments after a `boot_image` launch.
+These arguments are usually commands to start up link drivers and/or the TUI/GUI services.

+Once the Kernel launches all the command line tasks, it enters a loop monitoring messages to it to distribute new tasks, register new link driver tasks, services declaration from neighbors and beyond !

+The Kernel task also launches a `ping` task.
+This task sits in the background and every so often sends out the local `Service Directory` entries to its neighbors.
+In this way the network wide routing and service tasks info is distributed.

 ## Link tasks

 A link task, or driver, is a task that registers itself with the Kernel as a task that can send message data to a neighbor node.